-Though compact in size, this case supports radiator of up to 280mm length both on the front and the top side of the chassis.
+Though compact, this case supports the radiator of up to 280mm length both on the front and the top side of the chassis.

 - Good quality build.
-The 5mm tempered glass give a nice feel with RGB fans with the PC running
+The 5mm tempered glass gives a nice feel with RGB fans with the PC running

 - Support for many motherboard form factors

-- The front fan speed switch makes it super convenient to adjust fan speed
+- The front fan speed switch makes it super convenient to adjust the fan speed

 - weighs 19.84 lbs, about half the weight of Thermaltake Core X9